 On the Set Details page, choose Set Permissions.

 On the Set Permissions page, choose Make everything public.

 Choose Start Upload.

 After the upload completes, you can navigate to this item by its URL.
 In the case of the previous example, the URL would be:

 Use your Amazon S3 URL to verify that your content is publicly accessible, but remember that this is not the URL you will use when you are ready to distribute your content.

 To create a CloudFront web distribution

 Open the CloudFront console at https://console.aws.amazon.com/cloudfront/.

-Select the Amazon S3 bucket that you created earlier.
-For Origin ID and Restrict Bucket Access, accept the default values.
+On the Create Distribution page, under Origin Settings, choose the Amazon S3 bucket that you created earlier.
+For Origin ID, Origin Path, Restrict Bucket Access, and Origin Custom Headers, accept the default values.